 Shaping a Digital World is a recent book about faith and computer technology.
-The book opens with the following question:
+The book opens by posing the following question:

 Does the ancient Christian faith still have anything to say to a fast-paced modern world shaped by such technology?
 Tertullian, a father of early Christian literature, once posed the question, "What does Athens have to do with Jerusalem?"
 When it comes to computer technology, we might well ask, "What does Silicon Valley have to do with Jerusalem?"
 In a nutshell: what do bytes have to do with Christian beliefs? (p.
 11)

 The remainder of the book is dedicated to exploring the implications of faith in the area of computer technology.
-The book is written by Derek Schuurman, a computer science professor at Redeemer University College (and a visiting professor at Dordt College for 2015/2016).
+The book is written by Derek Schuurman, a computer science professor at Redeemer University College (currently a visiting professor at Dordt College).
 The book is published by InterVarsity Press.

 The following links provide additional resources for use with the book and as well as further resources related to the general topic of faith and computer technology.